Art and Design

 |

-Recall key facts about the artist and their work.
-Use of sketchbooks for exploring their ideas, experimenting with techniques, tools, colours.
+Know who Andy Goldsworthy is and recall key facts about him.
+Explore the work of Andy Goldsworthy and identify key features about his work.
+Use sketchbooks for exploring and planning their ideas, experimenting with techniques, tools, colours.
 Choose a variety of natural resources for their final piece.
 Create a piece of natural art inspired by the work of Andy Goldsworthy.
 Include thoughtful patterns and shapes in the final piece.
-State what they like about their ideas and what they would change and why for future development. |
+Regularly reflect upon their work.
+Celebrate their art work and that of their peers. |

 National Curriculum Objective: